thechangelog/draft/draft/ansible-docker.md

 and Docker for setting up a complete server environment for a Rails application.

-Let me start by addressing the elephant in the room: why don’t you just use Heroku?
-Because I can run this on any host, with any provider.
+Let me start by addressing the elephant in the room.
+Many reading this might be asking, "Why don't you just use Heroku?"
+And the answer is because I can run this on any host, with any provider.
 Because I prefer flexibility over convenience.
-I can run anything in this manner, not just web applications.
-Last but not least, because I am a tinkerer at heart, I get a kick from understanding how pieces fit together.
+Because I can run anything in this manner, not just web applications.
+Last but not least, because I am a tinkerer at heart, I get a kick from understanding how all the pieces fit together.

 ## Why Ansible?